realiztikkk/Brutal-Wasteland/README.md

 1. Select clear the read-only flag.
 2. Then change always ask at the bottom.

-**How do I switch between single player to multiplayer?**
+**How do I switch between single player and multiplayer?**

 1. At the top of MO2, there is a bar that says profile.
 Click it and select the profile you want from the drop-down menu.
-2. For NVMP Server you will have to run it in its own MO2 instance or on its own pc 2a.
-Create a shortcut and add --multiple to target to run more than 1 instance of MO2 at once.
+2. For NVMP Server, you will have to run it in its own MO2 instance or on its own PC.
+2a.
+Create a shortcut and add `--multiple` to target to run more than one instance of MO2 at once.
-3. Connect to your server by launching nvmp connect and click connect via ip, then enter the correct ip
+3. Connect to your server by launching nvmp connect and click connect via IP, then enter the correct IP.

-**How do I avoid my private or added mods from getting deleted from updates?**
+**How do I avoid my private or added mods from getting deleted during updates?**

 1. Put [NoDelete] in the beginning of the mod’s name.
 2. Example: [NoDelete] New Vegas Reloaded.